cSquaerd/CursaTetra/README.md

 # CursaTetra
 ## A terminal-bounded block-based puzzle game written in Python/Curses
+This game is dedicated to Alexey Pajitnov, original author of Tetris.
+This version features an 80x24 character resolution, Nintendo-style scoring, a 7-Bag piece randomizer algorithm, and the traditional 20-block high playing board.
+The goal is simple: rotate and move pieces as they fall, line up ten blocks in a row to clear a row, and keep going until the board tops out.
+## Featurs coming soon
+* Colored pieces
+* High score file `.ctHiScrs.txt`
+## Piece development documentation
 ### Piece orientations
 * H : horizontal (default)
 * V : vertical